cambridge-ceu/csd3/systems/web.md

 explicit file download), or a web page when `index.html` is created as a symbolic link to `README.html` (files are invisible unless explicit links are given inside).

-The `firefox` browser available at `/usr/bin/firefox` is dysfunctional, so several alternatives are described here.

 To proceed, we first start the web service, which is simply done as follows:

 ```bash